-• Nashoba Regional School District - RKG contacted Aleta Masterson, Executive Assistant to the Superintendent/Assistant Superintendent of the school district, regarding the District's capacities to absorb an estimated additional 53 new students.
+Nashoba Regional School District - RKG contacted Aleta Masterson, Executive Assistant to the Superintendent/Assistant Superintendent of the school district, regarding the District's capacities to absorb an estimated additional 50+ new students.
 Ms. Masterson indicated that this was difficult to precisely estimate without knowing the actual grade distribution among these students.
 If evenly distributed across grade levels, consistent with current enrollment (the assumption made by RKG in this analysis) then capacities exist as enrollment levels ebb and flow annually.

 However, Ms. Masterson also stated that the High School is near capacity and a heavier concentration among these grade levels could be an issue.
-Ms. Masterson also stated the District has just begun the process of evaluating renovation, expansion, or a new build for the High School.
+Ms. Masterson also stated the District has just begun the process of evaluating renovation, expansion, or a new building for the High School.
 This is in early stage preliminary discussions as of now.
+As a result, the projected 58 new students equate to an estimated education cost (full budget) of \$951,606 in total.